 Participants in the DPMC are organized in teams, which consist of three Participants per team (the "Teams").
 The Teams represent either the role of the data subject (the "Data Subject Teams") or the controller (the "Controller Teams").
-Participants have to apply as a team and already include a coach (see point 2.4.).
+Participants can apply as a Team.
+Already formed Teams have the possibility to suggest a coach (see point 2.4.).
+Participants can also apply as individuals.
+Individual participants will be formed into Teams of three and a coach will be assigned by the Administration.
 A Participant can only be a member of one Team.